Kat9-123/asa/README.md

 ## Features
 * Interpreter and debugger
+* Friendly and detailed assembler feedback
 * Macros
-* Syntax sugar for common constructs
+* Syntax sugar for common constructs like dereferencing
-* In depth assembler feedback
 * Optional typing system
 * Fully fledged standard lib including functions and high level control flow constructs like If or While
-* Fine grained control
+* Fine grained control over your code and the assembler
+* 16-bit

 ## What is Subleq?
-Subleq or SUBtract and jump if Less than or EQual to zero is an assembly language that has only the `SUBLEQ` instruction.
-It has three operands: `A`, `B`, `C`.
+Subleq or SUBtract and jump if Less than or EQual to zero is an assembly language that has only the `SUBLEQ` instruction, which has three operands: `A`, `B`, `C`.
 The value at memory address `A` is subtracted from the value at address `B`.
 If the resulting number is less than or equal to zero, a jump takes place to address `C`.
 Otherwise the next instruction is executed.
 Since there is only one instruction, the assembly does not contain opcodes.
 So: